10 Things to Do in Luxembourg Gardens in Paris

 The Jardin du Luxembourg dates all the way back to the XVIIth century when Marie de’ Medici constructed the gardens as an attachment the Luxembourg Palace, where she resided.
 The palace is now occupied by the French Senate and the gardens were eventually opened to the public!
 Medici was inspired by her native city of Florence when she designed the gardens.
 This was the first French garden to be influenced by the Italian Baroque era.
 With all of the beauty and sights to see, The Luxembourg Gardens could even be considered an open-air museum!

 The palace is today the home of the Senate, but the garden is open to the public.
-If you’re coming to Paris and have the intention to visit the Left Bank of Paris, the Luxembourg gardens are most definitely a must!
+If you’re coming to Paris and have the intention to visit the Left Bank of Paris (more info on our Left Bank walking tour), the Luxembourg gardens are most definitely a must!
 So, today I’m telling you about what to do in Luxembourg gardens!

 The Luxembourg gardens are so enchanting!
 So, the one thing you obviously have to do in the Luxembourg gardens is to stroll inside the gardens and admire their beauty!
 The centre of the park, in front of the Luxembourg palace, can be described as a “French style” garden, with its geometric lines and shapes with flowers, grass and a pond!

 The Luxembourg palace overlooks this part of the garden, and thus adds an element to the beautiful setting!
 The rest of the park is actually my favourite!
 It is more similar to the “English style“, with trees and winding paths.
 Throughout the garden, you will find more than 100 statues, as well as fountains, like the Médicis fountain, a pavillon, the Pavillon Davioud, and even bee hives!
 The Médicis fountain is quite popular with many people taking photos, so try to visit in the morning!